NM-TAFE/civ-ipriot-in-class-demos/activities/carpark-prj-guided.md

 ## Task Requirements

 1. **Carpark Class**:
-   - Implement a `Carpark` class with instance variables for location, capacity, current vehicle count, and an array of `Sensor` objects.
+   - Implement a `Carpark` class with instance variables for location, capacity, current vehicle count, and an  of `Sensor` objects.
    - Include methods to increment/decrement the vehicle count and to update the display.
    - The class should have two constructors: one default and one that allows setting the initial values of the instance variables.